 As London’s pre-eminent antique silver dealers Koopman Rare Art have formed some of the most celebrated collections of antique silver in the world including those of His Excellency Mahdi Mohammed Al Tajir and the private collection of Australian businessman Kerry Packer.
 In addition, we have sold and continue to sell important antique silver to major museums including the Metropolitan Museum of Art in New York and the Victoria and Albert Museum in London.

 Koopman Rare Art have an international client base regularly visiting collectors in the Americas, Asia and Europe.
-We also have a major presence at annual antique fairs across the world, Masterpiece in London, TEFAF Maastricht, Fine Art Asia Hong Kong and TEFAF New York Fall.
+We also have a major presence at annual antique fairs across the world, Masterpiece in London, TEFAF Maastricht, Fine Art Asia Hong Kong and The Winter Show New York.
 Keen to share our love for silver, Koopman have hosted several exciting loan exhibitions at the gallery in London, including ‘Art in Industry: The Silver of Paul Storr’ in October 2015.
 The exhibition provided a fascinating insight into Paul Storr’s achievements and the catalogue sponsored by Koopman Rare Art aided the Victoria & Albert’s acquisitions fund.

 Sales of important collections such as the Earl of Harewood’s in 1965, Sir William Butler’s in 1968 and Mrs Faye Plohn’s in 1970, released stunning riches of Regency silver and silver-gilt onto the market.
 My late great uncle Jacques Koopman recognised the great potential that lay in the beauty and workmanship of Regency silver and it is Jacques who can be credited with inspiring an entire generation of silver collectors to appreciate the beauty of this sculptural silver.